Dr Ronx is an Emergency medicine doctor by profession.

 They describe themself as a queer, black, androgynous intersectional feminist.

-Dr Ronx is an Emergency medicine doctor by profession.
-She self-funded her way through Medical School after leaving home in her teenage years.
-During this time she worked part time in retail, fashion modelled and danced in music videos to sustain her progression through medical school.
-She graduated from Kings College Medical School in 2011.
+They self-funded their way through Medical School after leaving home in their teenage years.
+During this time they worked part time in retail, fashion modelled, and danced in music videos to sustain their progression through medical school.
+They graduated from Kings College Medical School in 2011.

-Young people are captivated by her, and she has been asked back by popular demand to give a talk at the annual “Hackney Inspiring Young Women’s Event”, organised by Young Hackney.
+Young people are captivated by Dr Ronx, and they have been asked back by popular demand to give a talk at the annual Hackney Inspiring Young Women’s Event, organised by Young Hackney.

-In addition to this, Dr Ronx sits on a panel of Hackney Judges who meet yearly to award three nominated members of the Hackney community with the “Mayors Hackney Community Award”.
-And this year she has been nominated herself for the “Celebrating Hackney Women Award 2018”.
+In addition Dr Ronx sits on a panel of Hackney Judges who meet yearly to award three nominated members of the Hackney community with the “Mayors Hackney Community Award” and in 2018 they were nominated for the Celebrating Hackney Women Award.

 This year Dr Ronx is very excited to have been invited to travel on the Hackney float for the London Pride parade.

 In their spare time Dr Ronx is an keen runner and cyclist.
 They run the Hackney Half marathon every year, has cycled from London to Paris and completed the coast to coast, all on their Brompton bike!

 Dr Ronx has a penchant for suits and Nike Air Max 95s, which they feel that being their true quirky self makes them approachable to all.